live-by-unix/MarkedDownGuide/guide.md

 Now, Markdown is used **Everywhere!**

 ## How to use Markdown
-Of course, we can't teach everything, so we wil only teach the basic syntax which should ready you for READMEs, note taking, and writing guides like this.
+Of course, we can't teach everything, so we will only teach the basic syntax which should ready you for READMEs, note taking, and writing guides like this.
 We will teach the following:
 * Headings
 * Lists